RohitChangediya/ethorse-core/README.md

 - After bet closes, click “Check result” to see your winnings and “Claim” to submit a 0 ETH transaction that in turn sends your winnings.

 Bet on a favorite to easily win a small payout because it only needs to beat lesser opponents.
+Alternatively, bet on an underdog and win a huge payout.
+Tip: Use the Odds.
+Questions and feedback are welcome.